 I am fascinated by enduring film franchises led by aging stars that somehow get better with more sequels (see Fast Five).
-A nearly 50-year-old Tom Cruise proves once again what he's been doing for over thirty years, he's a bonafide movie star.
-Mission: Impossible – Ghost Protocol is a nice addition and first true sequel in the M:I franchise.
+A nearly 50-year-old Tom Cruise proves once again what he's been doing for over thirty years, he's a bona fide movie star.
+Mission: Impossible – Ghost Protocol is a nice addition and the first true sequel in the M:I franchise.

 Produced by M:I-3 director J.J.
-Abrams and directed by animator Brad Bird (The Incredibles, Ratatouille), making his live action debut, Ghost Protocol features thirty minutes of glorious IMAX footage.
+Abrams and directed by animator Brad Bird (The Incredibles, Ratatouille) in his live-action debut, Ghost Protocol features 30 minutes of glorious IMAX footage.
 The action is sublimely choreographed and directed with a fiery pace.
 Despite some awe-inspiring action sequences, most notably in Dubai with Cruise hanging off the Burj Khalifa tower (the tallest building in the world), I couldn't help but feel a slight lack of insane production value compared to the excess of previous films.

-The film is noticeably stripped down in plot elements, troupes, and elaborate set pieces (mostly for the better) compared to the previous entries.
-I kept waiting for the franchise's two trademarks: the face mask making technology and wire hanging scene (there are clever nods to them).
-Everything about the script seemed to feel like a biproduct of relatively economical blockbuster filmmaking.
-Bird definitely saved all the money for lengthy and key international action sequences even setting a car chase in a dust storm to make for easier mise-en-scène.
+The film is noticeably stripped down in plot elements, tropes, and elaborate set pieces (mostly for the better) compared to the previous entries.
+I kept waiting for the franchise's two trademarks: the face-mask-making technology and the wire-hanging scene (there are clever nods to both).
+Everything about the script felt like a byproduct of relatively economical blockbuster filmmaking.
+Bird definitely saved all the money for lengthy and key international action sequences, even setting a car chase in a dust storm to make for easier mise-en-scène.

-There are basically only a few characters outside of the four-man team (above) that makes of the disavowed IMF (Impossible Mission Forces).
+There are only a few characters outside the four-man team (above) who make up the disavowed IMF (Impossible Mission Force).
 Everything minimal is a part of the story.
 Simon Pegg adds a ton of humour and character, reprising his small role from M:I-3, being promoted to a field agent in over his head.
-Jeremy Renner's Brandt sidekick character is far too much of a coincidence in the story to exist and lacks the same fun energy of the other characters..
+Jeremy Renner's Brandt sidekick character is far too much of a coincidence in the story to exist and lacks the same fun energy as the other characters.

 The weakest part of the film is the villain, a Swedish radical and nuclear terrorist played by Michael Nyqvist, whose entire existence is essentially a MacGuffin.
-He serves only to propel forward the terrorist plot line.
-The IMF agents seem to run into disaster at every turn instead find a new solution to a different problem.
+He serves only to advance the terrorist plotline.
+The IMF agents seem to run into disaster at every turn instead of finding a new solution to a different problem.

 I know I live in Vancouver and was aware they filmed here, but it was hard not to notice the similar backdrops throughout the international thriller.
-If you are at all familiar with Downtown Vancouver, you will recognize how parts of Dubai and Mumbai resemble the plazas, towers, hotels, and convention centres of the Waterfront area.
-The film's end coda takes place inexplicably in a "Seattle" marketplace filmed on Granville Island.
+If you are at all familiar with Downtown Vancouver, you will recognize how parts of Dubai and Mumbai resemble the plazas, towers, hotels, and convention centers of the Waterfront area.
+The film's end coda inexplicably takes place in a "Seattle" marketplace, filmed on Granville Island.

 More | Collider / Slashfilm